Training in Characterology for Children

 - You will gain valuable knowledge on how the child's personality is structured into 5 character types;

-- You learn your child's behavioral codes;
+- You learn your child's behavioural codes;

 - You will get practical information with do's and don'ts for your child's character;